moennigmann/dde-nv/README.txt

 Clone this repository.
 Start matlab and select "Home" in the graphical user interface.
 Then click on "Set path".
 In the new windows, select "Add Folder ..." and navigate to the matlab/delay folder of this repository.
 Navigate to matlab/delay/demo/, open the matlab-file "optimPopulationTestManifoldSlice.m" and run it with the play button in the matlab graphical user interface.
 The script contains sample code for a typical use case of the toolbox.

+The m-files in the subfolders of "ExampleApplications" contain additional examples.

 WHERE DO I FIND DOCUMENTATION?